gaffarelj/VKI_MarsABE/README.md

 conda env create -f environment.yaml conda activate tudat-bundle
 ```

-The warnings on [these lines](https://github.com/tudat-team/tudat/blob/fa30c49dca7ee27630717efb8546802589a4c8b7/include/tudat/astro/propulsion/thrustGuidance.h#L185-L187) and [these lines](https://github.com/tudat-team/tudat/blob/fa30c49dca7ee27630717efb8546802589a4c8b7/src/astro/reference_frames/aerodynamicAngleCalculator.cpp#L383-L416) have also can be commented out, to prevent them from polluting the console.

 In `build.sh`, the vonfiguration and build steps should be replaced by the followings:
 ```